Adldap2/Adldap2/readme.md

 </p>

 <p align="center">
-<strong>Looking for something even easier to use for LDAP integration in your PHP applications?
+<strong>:wave: Hey there!
+Looking for something even easier to use for LDAP integration in your PHP applications?
 </br>
 <h3 align="center">
 Check out <a href="https://ldaprecord.com" target="_blank" title="LdapRecord Documentation Website">LdapRecord</a></strong>!